Erumite/Eremite_VRC/Assets/Eremite/FunStuff/AvatarCameraDrone/README.md

 1. Drag the prefab into the scene.
 There are 3 things inside that need to be moved into your avatar.
 (It's all kept in one prefab to keep the references to each other to lower setup steps)
   * Drag the `Controller Joint` onto the head.
 This will make the drone follow your head direction.
   * Drag the `DroneDisplay` into armature under Hips.
 (Can't be under head or it will get scaled down to 0,0,0 and be invisible)
-  * Drag the `CameraDroneRig` into your root game object or armature.
-Not sure which one's better.
-Probably armature?
+  * Drag the `CameraDroneRig` into your root game object, alongside armature/body.
 2. Move stuff around!
   * The display screen should be in front of your viewball, far enough away where you can still see your menu preferably.
 Drag the whole game object, not just the screen.
   * `ControllerJoint` should be at `0,0,0` on the head.
 Reset the position and rotation to all 0's.
 Scale doens't really matter.